 I was healthy when I was younger, which isn’t conceited of me to say because, with very few exceptions, most young people fall into that category without doing much.
 A healthy lifestyle for a young person is eating only one pizza and walking home from the bar instead of calling an Uber.

 Young people are similar to a new car.
 Pretty much any new car will run fine.
 The cheapest, cloth seated, crank handled windows, hubcapped Chevy will run like a top when it’s brand new but put a few miles on that car and things will start to squeak and if they’re women, maybe leak a little.
 Hey, I’ve seen daytime TV commercials.
-If the extent of what I knew about women came from daytime TV commercials, I’d have to put warning labels on anything funny because, you know, women leak when they laugh, cough, sneeze walk up stairs, rise their arms, do yoga, or stand on their tiptoes.
+If the extent of what I knew about women came from daytime TV commercials, I’d have to put warning labels on anything funny because, you know, women leak when they laugh, cough, sneeze walk up stairs, raise their arms, do yoga, or stand on their tiptoes.
 They also gather around a table with other leaky women and openly discuss what makes them leak and what sort of barrier they use so that they can continue to ride horses and do jumping jacks.
 I’ve usually changed the channel halfway through one of these commercials because I’ve already learned way too much.

 My own personal health didn’t start to get a little wonky until I was sixty.
 That seems to be the magic number for most people because it’s the beginning for hip and knee replacements, more prescription bottles than a spice rack has spices, and whatever other little hiccups life tosses at an old Chevy.